Water Management in the Gunnison Basin

-The Gunnison River and its tributaries are intensively managed, from reservoirs and diversions in high mountain valleys to major reservoirs along its main stem.
-This map shows the major reservoirs in the Gunnison Basin, as well as the locations of the communities and irrigated lands served by its waters.
+The Gunnison River and its tributaries are intensively managed, with reservoirs and diversions in high mountain meadows, major reservoirs along its main stem and intensely irrigated lower valleys.

 Water Rights and Legal Issues for Water Management:

-In addition to physical structures, scores of water rights and agreements govern how water is used, including requirements to address the environmental needs of Black Canyon National Park and four species of endangered fish in the lower river.
+Scores of water rights and agreements govern how water is used, including requirements to address the environmental needs of Black Canyon National Park and four species of endangered fish in the lower river.

 Water Management Organizations:

 In addition to municipalities, irrigation companies, and the US Bureau of Reclamation, the following local organizations are important cogs in the Gunnison River Basin water management “machine”: